PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

-I love a quote attributed to Bruce Lee: “I’m not in this world to live up to your expectations, and you’re not in this world to live up to mine.”^38 Expectation is almost synonymous with the perception of con- trol.
+I love a quote attributed to Bruce Lee: “I’m not in this world to live up to your expectations, and you’re not in this world to live up to mine.”
+Expectation is almost synonymous with the perception of con- trol.
 Control, of course, is an illusion.
 We don’t have